vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/Store-architecture/understanding-vtex-reference-architectures.md

 VTEX Core Services are the essential components or frameworks provided by VTEX within the platform.
 These services include modules such as [Catalog](https://developers.vtex.com/docs/guides/catalog-overview), [Order Management System (OMS)](https://developers.vtex.com/docs/guides/orders-overview), [Pricing](https://developers.vtex.com/docs/guides/pricing-overview), among others.
 They constitute the foundation of the VTEX platform, empowering businesses to effectively manage and conduct their ecommerce strategies.

-Considering the architecture of a B2C store (#LINK), the diagram below presents the blocks with pink background and border, representing the native components of VTEX.
+Considering the architecture of a [B2C store](https://developers.vtex.com/docs/guides/store-architecture-use-cases), the diagram below presents the blocks with pink background and border, representing the native components of VTEX.

 ![image](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/docs/guides/VTEX-Platform-Overview/Store-architecture/vtex-core-services.jpg)

-Within the main block, there is the VTEX IO - Apps, which contains the custom apps for [frontend](https://developers.vtex.com/docs/guides/vtex-io-documentation-1-developing-storefront-apps-using-react-and-vtex-io), [backend](https://developers.vtex.com/docs/guides/developing-services-on-vtex-io), and [Admin](https://learn.vtex.com/docs/course-admin-lang-en).
+Within the main block, there is the **VTEX IO - Apps** block, which contains the custom apps for [frontend](https://developers.vtex.com/docs/guides/vtex-io-documentation-1-developing-storefront-apps-using-react-and-vtex-io), [backend](https://developers.vtex.com/docs/guides/developing-services-on-vtex-io), and [Admin](https://learn.vtex.com/docs/course-admin-lang-en).

 >ℹ️ Although they are executed in VTEX infrastructure, the development and maintenance of custom apps for frontend, backend, and VTEX Admin are responsibility of the store development team.